National digital identity systems: Monaco

-Since June 2021, Monaco citizens and residents can get digital IDs for public institutions and for access to telecom or electricity services.
+Since June 2021, Monégasque citizens and residents can get digital IDs for public institutions and for access to telecom or electricity services.

 Ukraine

 Ukraine introduced online ID cards in April 2020, and fully legalized the use of online ID documents on August 23, 2021.
 Ukrainian citizens can use an app called "Diia" for identification purposes.
 Every user will be able to choose whether to use the paper documents or digital ones as for authorities will not be able to demand paper documents from citizens if they have digital ones.
 Digital identity can be used not only for provision of public and government services but also to receive deliveries, confirm age in supermarkets and open new bank accounts.

 United Kingdom

 The United Kingdom's system GOV.UK Verify went live on 24 May 2016.
 In 2022, the UK government announced that GOV.UK Verify would be closing down, becoming unusable by April 2023.

 The system provides a single login for digital government services which verifies the user's identity in 15 minutes.
 It allowed users to choose one of several identity verification services, and provided access to 22 digital government services.